MEDIGO/laika/README.md

 Remove the previous user.

-## Setup
+## Run with Docker

-Setup docker and docker-compose in your machine (https://docs.docker.com/mac/ and https://docs.docker.com/compose/install/)

-If you already have a mysql database set up, you can try out Laika simply by running
+If you already have a mysql database set up, you can try out Laika simply setting up docker and docker-compose in your machine (https://golang.org/doc/install, https://docs.docker.com/mac/ and https://docs.docker.com/compose/install/) and running

 ```
 docker run medigo/laika:latest laika run --mysql-host='<MYSQL_HOST>' --mysql-username='<MYSQL_USERNAME>' --mysql-password='<MYSQL_PASSWORD>'
 ```

-Otherwise, follow the steps below:
+Some sample data will be created the first time the command is run.

+## Build and Run

+- Set up Go, docker and docker-compose in your machine (https://golang.org/doc/install, https://docs.docker.com/mac/ and https://docs.docker.com/compose/install/)

 - Clone the Laika project, open Docker Quickstart Terminal and go to the project directory.